ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 is that Privacy Pass could enable discriminatory treatment of Clients based on Attestation support.
 This could lead to harmful ecosystem effects if left unresolved.
 In general, Issuers should strive to work with a set of Attesters that are suitable for all possible Clients, thereby mitigating such discriminatory behavior.
-In practice, this may be require tradeoffs in what type of attestation Issuers are willing to trust so as to enable more widespread support.
+In practice, this may require tradeoffs in what type of attestation Issuers are willing to trust so as to enable more widespread support.
 For example, to disallow discriminatory behavior between Clients with and without device attestation support, an Issuer may wish to support Attesters